Essential Nepal and India 2024-2025 Trip Notes

 Shopping

 India is a shopper’s haven with fantastic quality products that come with a small price tag meaning that you’ll score plenty of bargains.
-You’ll find anything from jewellery to ceramics, clothes to tea, and metal work to linen.
+You’ll find anything from jewelry to ceramics, clothes to tea, and metal work to linen.
 The country has plenty of shops that come in markets, boutiques, bazaars, and modern malls where you’re bound to find the perfect souvenirs.

 In Nepal, shop till you drop” should be your motto during your stay as Kathmandu is a shoppers’ paradise.
 Funky, fashionable, chic, and sleek; shopping in Kathmandu is an experience like no other.
 Kathmandu offers everything from luxury boutiques and shopping centers to bargain outlets and local markets.
 It’s the experience that goes with making your purchases that make people want to return again and again.
 Shopping can be very rewarding and exciting in Kathmandu.

-There are numerous tourist shops on the main streets and in the hotel arcades brimming with tempting jewellery, statues, and other typical Nepalese handicraft.
+There are numerous tourist shops on the main streets and in the hotel arcades brimming with tempting jewelry, statues, and other typical Nepalese handicraft.
 Each place has its specialty product which is unique.
 Bhaktapur, for instance, is the place to buy pottery.
 The Traditional Craftsman’s Colony in Patan is a famous center for Nepalese handicrafts.
 You may get carved wooden items while at Patan.
 For a complete variety of products and brands in all price ranges, Kathmandu offers a unique shopping experience.

 From glitzy malls to trendy boutiques, you can find almost anything and everything that caters to your shopping list.
 For premium brands and high fashion, Durbar Marg is a consumers’ Mecca.
 It has all the high-end fashion requirements.
 For fashionistas, there is no alternative to Durbar Marg.
 The Thamel area, in particular, is popular for souvenirs and handicrafts.
 Kupondole, Lazimpat, and Dillibazaar are famous for their popular boutiques.
 From affordable to extravagant design, all that is needed to achieve the traditional look is here.
 New Road caters to the budget-conscious shoppers, Jhamsikhel fulfils the gastronomical, whereas shopping malls like Civil Mall, NLIC City Center, Bluebird Mall, Times Square Mall, Kathmandu Mall, and UWTC make their locations famous because of their presence.